hezq06/cv/content/authors/admin/_index.md

 highlight_name: true
 ---

-Zhengqi He is a research scientist at RIKEN Center for Brain Science, working with Prof. Taro Toyoizumi.
-His research interests include computational theory for natural language in brain and AI, higher-order cognition function, biological big data mining.
-He previously works as a research associate at Facility for Rare Isotope Beams, leading the development of on-line beam tuning model FLAME.
+Zhengqi He is a research scientist at the RIKEN Center for Brain Science, collaborating with Professor Taro Toyoizumi.
+His research focuses on computational theories for natural language processing in both the brain and AI, higher-order cognitive functions, and mining of biological big data.
+Previously, he worked as a research associate at the Facility for Rare Isotope Beams, where he led the development of the online beam tuning model, FLAME.

 {style="text-align: justify;"}